-- The STEM Incentive Program is open to New York State high school students who graduate in the top 10 percent of their high school class, and pursue an approved STEM program at a public or private degree granting college or university, beginning with the fall semester following their high school graduation.
+- The STEM Incentive Program is open to New York State high school students who graduate in the top 10 percent of their high school class, and pursue an approved STEM program at a SUNY or CUNY college or university, beginning with the fall semester following their high school graduation.

 - Which New York State colleges or universities can I attend and be eligible for a STEM award?

 - Recipients can attend any SUNY or CUNY college or university.

 - How do I search for my intended major?